 If you've gone through this guide, you will know that your current GPA leaves you with many options for college.
 This year, you can develop a list of potential schools with an intelligent distribution of safety, probable, and reach opportunities.

-A perfect time to focus on standardized tests.
-If you manage to improve your scores to a level you're happy with before the end of junior year, you'll be relaxed as a senior navigating the college application process.
-Remember to stay focused this year and maintain your grades to show persistence and improvement for high school.
+Stay focused this year and focus on increasing your grades to show persistence and improvement for high school.
 If your scores have improved, you will be able to get into a wide variety of schools next year.

 If you're a Senior

-Overall, you should be satisfied with your performance in high school.
-As you go through the application process, make sure that your school list gives you a few safe options.
-With your GPA, you will be accepted at most schools.
+Overall, you should get satisfied with your performance in high school.
+As you will start the application process, make sure that your school list gives you a few safe options.
+With your GPA, you will get accepted at most schools.
 However, top colleges may be out of reach.

 At this stage, you've must have already taken the SAT or ACT at least once.
 If you feel that you still have a chance, you can retake these tests your senior year.

-Many colleges will permit you to send in scores as late as February after your application has already been submitted.
-In any case, as long as you've been responsible for planning out your test dates and applications, you have every reason to expect good news in the spring!
+Many colleges will permit you to send in scores as late as February after submitting your application.
+In any case, as long as you are responsible for planning out your applications and test dates, you have every reason to expect good news in the spring!

 List of 3.4 GPA Colleges

 This list shows 743 colleges where your 3.4 GPA is within the typical range of past accepted students.
-You have a good chance at being accepted, but admission may be challenging at more selective colleges.
+You have an excellent chance to get accepted, but admission may be challenging at more selective colleges.

-The list is filtered out by admission chance for 1,926 target schools (good luck), 346 reach (harder) schools, and 952 safety (easier) schools you can consider.
+The list filtered out by admission chance for 1,926 target schools (good luck), 346 reaches (harder) schools, and 952 safety (more accessible) schools you can consider.